tehckisnow/WakeJS/README.md

 -organize items in their own global array and sort by itemID? (likely make sorting, finding, and managing inventory easier, may make map less readable)<br />
 -command checker checks all exit names in map? (would help for doors)(that's probably unecessary, maybe stratify exits to a master list, like with items)<br />
 -seperate responces ("There doesn't seem to be an exit there.") into a master response list so they can be customized for a given game
--remove jQuery dependance<br />
--move instructions(?) and player object to map file(so they can vary depending on game)<br />
- OR leave current as default, add check for game-specific instructions at game start, replace default if found!<br />
 -improve onResize
 -look east? (probably not)
 -upon entering a room, check it's visited property and set to true if undefined.  use description for the first time entering a room and briefDesc for each time after<br />